-There’s over 150 years of history behind Boucheron – yet this renowned jewellery brand has managed to keep its finger on the pulse-point of our times, creating stunning jewels (and more recently fragrances) of true, sparkling brilliance.
+There’s over 150 years of history behind Boucheron – yet this renowned jewellery brand has managed to keep its finger on the pulse-point of our times, creating stunning jewels (and more recently fragrances for men and women) of true, sparkling brilliance

 Frédéric Boucheron was the very first jeweller to set up shop on Place Vendôme – which went on to become the epicentre of Paris’s fine jewellery world.
 Its special order book was a roll-call of the wealthiest and most celebrated people in the world, a legend almost from the day Boucheron opened its doors, in 1858.
 And the jeweller’s reputation grew with each fresh commission.